Sign up to our newsletter to get the latest on living wage and income

 Minimum wage

-Ethiopia has no national minimum wage.
-Yet some government institutions and public enterprises set their own minimum wages.
-Public sector workers have minimum wages ranging between 420 (7 EUR) to 1,172 Ethiopian birr (20 EUR) per month.
+A living wage in Ethiopia varies per region and skills level.
+Some government institutions and public enterprises set their own minimum wages.
+Public sector workers have minimum wages ranging between 420 (6.7 EUR) to 1,172 Ethiopian birr (18.7 EUR) per month.
 These minimum wages vary based on position rankings and starting versus ceiling salaries.[1]
 The government of Ethiopia has generally not been effective in enforcing labour law when it comes to wages.
 Worker's health and safety are not protected to a satisfactory level in many industries, especially in the domestic and the informal agricultural sector.
 In addition, wages in the informal sector are so low that workers cannot even have access to bare necessities solely relying on them[2]

 Living wage